michatran4/tux/guides-md/cli.md

 It is considered to be much more versatile than a graphical interface.

 ## -h and -v
 Commands usually have a -h and a -v option. -h displays the help for the command, and -v displays the version of the utility.
+However, -v can also be used to toggle verbosity.

 ## Linux Control Operators
 - **;** indicates separate commands.